tonyfahrion/howsystemswork/README.md

   * confd
   * memcached

-### What about backup and desaster recovery in a distributed, many replicated world?
+### What about backup and disaster recovery in a distributed, many replicated world?

 * ....